KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

     * Issue: It creates duplicate records when a workflow causes the trigger to re-execute
 * AccountTriggerHandler2.cls
     * This has logic to block recursion via a static boolean
-    * Issue: Trigger doesn't run when partial success operation encounters an error, and trigger is re-executed.
+    * Issue #1: Trigger doesn't run when partial success operation encounters an error, and the trigger is re-executed.
+    * Issue #2: When Apex executes a bulk dml update operation that exceeds the chunk size of 200 records, each chunk is sequentially processed by the trigger.
+However, the static boolean applies to the trigger overall, and will disable processing of additional chunks.
+This means only the first chunk that hits the trigger will be processed.
+This issue occurs regardless of the allOrNone flag, and affects large operations performed in Apex (i.e. a batch job updating a large number of records in a single DML statement)
 * AccountTriggerHandler3.cls
-    * This has logic to block recursion via a static set of ids (a variation of the static boolean approach)
+    * This has logic to block recursion via a static set of ids (a variation of the static boolean approach that solves for the chunk processing issue).
     * Issue: Trigger doesn't run when partial success operation encounters an error, and trigger is re-executed.

 I've re-produced the above issues in the following unit tests.
 To find the corresponding test class, see `AccountTriggerHandler1Test.cls` and so on.